What are some of the pros and cons to being a Flight Attendant?

 Can I pick my base?

-Our bases are located in Newark, New Jersey and Dulles (D.C. area), Virginia.
+Our bases are located in Denver, Houston, Newark, and Washington Dulles.
 We cannot promise that you will be based in the city of your choosing, however, we try to accommodate your request as best we can in conjunction with operational needs.
 If you are based in Newark but want to be in Dulles (or vice versa), you can submit a transfer request.

 Do I need to live on base?